 The spacecraft probes will be bagged when outside a class 100,000 clean area except when integration and test activities prohibit.
-While in the clean area, the spacecraft will be covered during periods of inactivity.
-The spacecraft will be bagged and transported from the integration area to the environmental testing area in the shipping container.
-During transportation to the launch site, the spacecraft will be bagged, purged and stored in a shipping container.
+While in the clean area, the probes will be covered during periods of inactivity.
+The probe busses will be bagged and transported from the Swales integration area to UCB for instrument integration and then to JPL for environmental testing in the shipping container.
+During transportation to the launch site, the probes will be bagged, purged and stored in a shipping container.
 The shipping container shall be fabricated from materials that do not out-gas at ambient conditions and do not shed particles (wood, bare aluminum, etc) unless a protective coating is applied.
-The spacecraft will be continuously purged with either humidity controlled and filtered air or nitrogen after installation in the launch vehicle shroud.
+The probes will be continuously purged with either humidity controlled and filtered air or nitrogen after installation in the launch vehicle shroud.